‘Sale and Leaseback’ Now Potentially An Option For SME’s

-There are a number of significant benefits to SMEs of engaging in sale and leasebacks, the biggest and most obvious one, of course, being that it is a quick and effective method of releasing full value for real estates and improving cash flow.
+There are a number of significant benefits to SMEs of engaging in sales and leasebacks, the biggest and most obvious one, of course, being that it is a quick and effective method of releasing full value for real estate and improving cash flow.
 It can also pave the way for reducing expensive debt and facilitating re-investment in the business.

 With private money having a renewed appetite for property investment, our local SME businesses might be surprised at what they could realise for their property assets on a sale and leaseback basis – if the property fundamentals are right.

 Declan Flynn is Managing Director of Belfast-based commercial property agency Lisney, which works on behalf of many of Northern Ireland’s most significant investors and developers as well as major retailers and businesses.